InfiniTimeOrg/pinetime-mcuboot-bootloader/README.md

 This project is based on MyNEWT RTOS and MCUBoot bootloader.
 The specific code for the PineTime is located in `libs/pinetime_boot`.

+# Patches

+ - [01-spiflash.patch](libs/pinetime_boot/patches/01-spiflash.patch) - July 2024 : Add support for the new SPI Flash memory chip (BY25Q32) into the `spiflash` driver of MyNewt.
+See [this issue](https://github.com/InfiniTimeOrg/pinetime-mcuboot-bootloader/issues/11) for more information.